5l1v3r1/jdacs4c-pilot1/jason/README.md

 cat ALMANAC_and_Merck.obable.FP2 | ./expand_fingerprints.pl > ALMANAC_and_Merck.obable.FP2.csv
 ```

 are provided in the file `jdacs4c-pilot1/jason/preprocess/ALMANAC_and_Merck.obable.FP2.csv`.
 The `jdacs4c-pilot1/jason/preprocess/expand_fingerprints.pl` script converts the hex-encoded drug fingerprints into a text-based binary fingerprint (i.e. strings of 1's and 0's).
+Please note that CID drug IDs are used for both the NCI-ALMANAC and Merck drugs (the NSC drug IDs provide by the NCI are not used).

 ### NCI-ALMANAC drug synergy data